IMOS - Glossary

 P

-Payment Type: Called Invoice Type on the Freight Invoice, these are the Payment Types:
+Payment Type: Called Invoice Type on the Freight Invoice: Normal (default), Special, Incremental.

-Period TC: A Time Charter Contract Type covering more than one voyage, but not long enough to require special accounting, as opposed to a Trip TC or a Long-Term TC.
+Period TC: A Time Charter Contract Type covering more than one voyage, but not long enough to require special accounting.

-Pool: A number of vessels that owners group together for the purpose of negotiating better rates than they could individually, thus reducing their risk and exposure in the market.
+Pool: A number of vessels that owners group together for negotiating better rates.

 Pooling Class: A category for vessels, based on deadweight and the number of holds, cranes, and hatches.